ashutosh3308/360_streaming_video_quality_dataset/README.md

-# 360 dataset (targeted to be published at GitHub if paper gets accepted)
+# 360° Streaming video quality dataset
 This repository contains a dataset of three conducted subjective 360° video quality tests.
 It contains the download links to the Source Contents (SRC) and the FFmpeg commands and build needed to generate the processed video sequences (PVS).
 Further, it contains the raw per-subject scores alongside the head rotation data, Simulator Sickness Questionnaire (SSQ) results and video-related meta-data.